catalyst-cooperative/pudl/docs/pudl/id_mapping/id_mapping.md

     less than some small distances from each other (e.g. 1 mile) check to see if they are associated with each other in the database.
-  - All of the above processes started from FERC respondents and went to EIA operators because there were many fewer FERC respondents and plants.
+  - All of the above processes started from FERC respondents and went to EIA operators, because there were many fewer FERC respondents and plants.
     However, there are cases in which there may be EIA operators and plants that ought to be associated with FERC respondents and plants, which may not have been found because some kinds of utilities don't report to